Absolute Carnage (Comics) | Review

 Premise (Spoiler-Lite)

-The premise creates terrible a scenario where past encounters with symbiotes become death sentences, transforming Marvel's symbiote history into a haunting liability.
+The premise creates a terrible scenario where past encounters with symbiotes become death sentences, transforming Marvel's symbiote history into a haunting liability.
 Characters who moved beyond their symbiotic experiences suddenly find themselves marked for death.

 The mythology behind Carnage's ascension connects to cosmic horror elements that feel fresh in superhero genre.
 Revelation of Knull, the primordial god of symbiotes, adds ancient terror that makes Carnage's rampage feel like religious zealotry rather than random violence.